jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 # Example Applications

-But this was more of a contrieved example.
+But this was more of a contrived example.
 We want to see if this algorithm can scale.
 So let's write some functions to generate city coordinates and corresponding adjacency matrices.

 ```python